Jaded-Encoding-Thaumaturgy/wobbly-guide/src/development/CONTRIBUTING.md

 Development:

-- Myrsloik (YATTA and Wobbly developer and creator)
+- Myrsloik (YATTA and Vapoursynth developer and creator)
+- dubhater (Wobbly developer and creator)
 - Setsugennoao (Current Wobbly maintainer)
-- arch1t3cht (Added the undo keybind, the best update Wobbly has ever received (*real and factual*))
+- arch1t3cht (Added the undo keybind, the best update Wobbly has ever received (real *and* factual))

 [//]: <> (urls)